walkiisun/M5Dot/Getting Started.md

     ...
     ...
    ```
 Change the ipAddress and topic to the correct values.

-The topic can be any string and the ipAddress is the ip address of the server.
+The **topic** can be any string.
+The **ipAddress** is the ip address of the server.

    **Example:** If my ip address is 172.20.39.092 and I want my topic to be "HospitalTest", my config.yaml file would look like this: